Channel-Based Pricing for Retailers: Setting Prices on Different Channels

 Also, some customers on their “lazy days” may just browse different online stores, compare products and prices, and maybe decide to make a purchase.
 If you don’t have an online store, there’s no chance you’ll even be on their radar.

-So, what different types of channels are there?
+So, what different types of sales channels are there?

 Also, some customers may come upon your products or services through a comparison shopping engine, such as Google Shopping or Idealo.
 What these platforms do is that they allow retailers to list their products and services while simultaneously providing consumers with an easy way to browse and compare prices.